somanathvamshi/Domain_Specific_RAG_Chatbot/readme.md

-# 🧠 Chat With PDF - Domain-Specific RAG Chatbot
+# 🧠 Domain-Specific RAG Chatbot

 A Generative AI-powered application that allows users to chat with the contents of PDF documents using **Amazon Bedrock**, **Langchain**, **Python**, **Docker**, and **Amazon S3**.
 This project applies the Retrieval-Augmented Generation (RAG) technique to ground responses from an LLM in document-specific context.